|THE HISTORY OF 16 PARACHUTE HEAVY DROP COMPANY - RAOC 1961 - 1976|

 Wurz was as usual in trouble, well, he got drunk in the Pigs Bar and had a go at one of the RAF lads, but as Wurz was the worse for wear got battered by the Blue job, we didn't let Wurz forget and gave him a hard time.
 The following week Wurz, Paul Callaghan, his girlfriend Nina and myself had been to the Queens Head in Hullavington village and when driving back through the main gate, guess who's on the duty ?, yes the RAF lad, he recognised us and waived us through, we each went back to the block and to bed, or so some of us thought.
 Wurz apparently climbed out of his window, ran over to the gate and smacked the lad on the gate, next morning the MOD police, RAF guard and Military Police were taking statements reference the assault, big Mick interviewed us all, Wurz had kept us all in the dark, but got 28 days free board & lodgings (Minus pay) at MCTC Colchester for his troubles.
 He was conned by the SIB Military Police, they said a women recognised his photo as she was a witness, if Wurz didn't own up he'd go down for a longer stretch, it was very dark with poor street lighting, he bottled it and owned up.
 Another time we used to have guys attached to heavy drop to help out, there was a REME lad who was unfortunate to be sleeping opposite Wurz, he was awoken by Wurz firing an airgun at him, then wurz attached a knife and bayonet charged this poor lad.
 The lad had enough, packed his kit and legged it out of the gate back to Bordon (Hampshire).

 Roger Cole had been with Heavy Drop some years beforehand, he spent 6 years with the SAS, when he came back to Heavy Drop (Hullavington) he popped into the Pig's Bar (Wyvern Club), where Wurz, the worse for wear, started slagging off Roger (Big Mistake!), Roger said nothing, he just waited till Wurz went to the toilet.
 Wurz got a good hiding, he never made that mistake again lol, some of the lads asked Wurz where he got his bruises, "Just been doing some Boxing Training" and lost!.
-Roger recently brought out a book "Operation Storm" about the battle of Mirbat in 1972, see his two interviews with the BBC & BFBS TV, BFBS TV Click Here also here, BBC Interview - Click here.
+Roger recently brought out a book "Operation Storm" about the battle of Mirbat in 1972, see his interview with the BBC TV, BBC Interview - Click here.

-Yorkie was a lad and a half, always popular with the ladies, whether in Thetford with some of the local ladies or, as admin staff for the unit Welsh 3000 team, the lads were in Brecon frequenting the wheatsheaf pub, they were chatting away to some local girls when Yorkie barged his way in taking over, so when he went to the toilet, the lads told the girls that Yorkie had a non specific urinary infection (NSU), on his return Yorkie couldn't understand the girls sudden lack of interest in him, the swines.
-Also when we did DZ recovery in Thetford we always had a liberty run downtown to the local village, Yorky persuaded a couple of the local girls to come to a "group therapy" session where we were encamped, they were well up for it, but bottled out as we couldn't provide transport back, however, Yorky spent the night on the tiles rolling onto the DZ at 6 am via taxi staggering all the way to our location, he slept for quite a while.
-The next day the weather was very bad (Poor Visibility) so the drop was cancelled, we got up for breakfast provided by Souse Hornby, back to bed, well (Dossbag), up for lunch, bed, then up again for tea, very tiring all that sleep!!.
-Watching scouse light the pressure cooking stove was an occupational hazard, he pressurized and turned on the cooker, then hid behind the nearest tree, threw a lighted newspaper and took cover.
+Yorkie was a lad and a half, very popular and respected within Heavy Drop, whether on Installation, rigging or on DZ recovery Yorky was always cracking jokes, another ex HD lad who sadly passed away in 2013.
+On DZ recovery in Thetford the weather was very bad (Poor Visibility) so the drop was cancelled, we got up for breakfast provided by Souse Hornby, back to bed, well (Dossbag), up for lunch, bed, then up again for tea, very tiring all that sleep!!.
+Watching Scouse light the pressure cooking stove was an occupational hazard, he pressurized and turned on the cooker, then hid behind the nearest tree, threw a lighted newspaper and took cover.
 After a much needed rest from a hard days dossing, we got cleaned up and went downtown on the liberty truck.

 We had our vehicles parked close by, as I was trying (struggling) to get my bergen (backpack) out of one of the tenny's I accidentally knocked the handbrake off, well, I tried to re apply the handbrake but couldn't, the tenny was rolling downhill, Titch the driver saw that the vehicle was driverless with me stationary, Wurz was in bits laughing as Titch panicked chasing the tenny, he did manage to halt the truck but only just, stopping a few feet in front of a tree.